taochen/ssase/README.md

 This is the main repository for Search-based Self-Adaptive Software Engine (SSASE), an adaptation engine framework that exploits the advances of search-based software engineering techniques to tackle modelings, architecting and decision making problems for self-adaptive software systems, especially at runtime.

-Currently it encapsulate the following sub-frameworks/components:
+Currently it encapsulates the following sub-frameworks/components:

 ###SAM: Self-Adaptive Modeling###

-This is a framework that enables self-adaptive feature selection and selection of learning algorithms to model the correlation between control features, environments, interference to Quality of Service (QoS) attributes (e.g., response time).
+This is a framework that enables self-adaptive feature selection and selection of learning algorithms to model the correlation of control features, environments, interference to Quality of Service (QoS) attributes (e.g., response time).
 More details can be found in the following publications:

  > * T. Chen and R. Bahsoon , Self-Adaptive and Online QoS Modeling for Cloud-Based Software Services.
 IEEE Transactions on Software Engineering, to appear.